monix/monix-bio/docs/gettingstarted.md

         retryBackoff(source, maxRetries - 1, firstDelay * 2)
           .delayExecution(firstDelay)
       else
-        Task.raiseError(ex)
+        IO.raiseError(ex)
   }
 }
 ```

-If `Task` had an eager execution model, it wouldn't be simple to take an arbitrary `Task` and then enhance it with new behavior.
+If `IO` had an eager execution model, it wouldn't be simple to take an arbitrary `IO` and then enhance it with new behavior.
 We would have to be extra careful not to pass an already running task, which is error-prone.

 ## Concurrency